Home Care Powered by AUAF: Our Staff and CaregiversFebruary 5, 2020

-The introduction of family caregivers provides financial assistance and respite care to those who may have already started or wanted to care for their parents full time.
-Thus, it provides a great way for parents to remain at home while having care recipients from someone they are already familiar with.
+The introduction of family caregivers provides financial assistance and respite care to those who may have already started or want to care for their parents full time.
+Thus, it provides a great way for parents to remain at home while having care from someone they are already familiar with.

 Seniors that are enrolled into the community care program can elect a preferred home care aide, which is how adult children and the seniors they care for are paired.
-Homecare Powered by AUAF offers a competitive hourly rate of $14 an hour to our caregivers.
+Home Care Powered by AUAF offers a competitive hourly rate of $16 an hour to our caregivers.
 This rate is dependent upon performance.
 Thus, Successful performance is completion and submission of monthly task sheets and timely punch in and out.

 Documentation required for prospective home care caregivers: